Evidence for UNIMMAP MMS

 Read the research that shows multiple micronutrient supplements provide the foundation for millions of pregnant women and their babies to live healthier lives.

-More than 20 years of evidence show that multiple micronutrient supplement provide the foundation for millions of pregnant women and their babies to live better, healthier lives.
+More than 20 years of evidence shows that UNIMMAP MMS provides the foundation for millions of pregnant women and their babies to live better, healthier lives.

 The WHO/UNICEF formulation of MMS (known as UNIMMAP) contains 15 essential vitamins and minerals, including iron and folic acid.
 One dose per day leads to healthier pregnancies for women and significantly improves birth outcomes for her baby.